 I am a Nigerian writer, researcher and political analyst, currently based as a research analyst at the Centre for Democracy and Development (CDD-West Africa), with a specific focus covering election, political, security and regional analyses in West Africa.

 I have an MSc in African Politics from SOAS, University of London and a BA in International Relations from Queen Mary, University of London.
-In between my degrees I interned at the African Union Mission to the United Nations and carried out a Fellowship with YearHere.

 Using Format